-Our trip had us there in Aix-en-Provence end of July to first week in August.
+Our trip had us there in Aix-en-Provence end of July to the first week in August.
 We were narrowly missing the lavender by a week- since it will be harvested by the middle to end of July.
 I have been trying different searches to see if I can find a field where the blooms and harvest run a little later.
 During one of my endless searches, I ran into a site that had pictures of lavender fields in Texas.
-The sight of Lavender field in full bloom is a sight to behold, not to mention the smell- miles and miles of purple blankets stretching as far as the eye can see.
-So to have found it right in our backyard when I have been looking for it half way across the world was exciting to say the least!!
-We have these lavender carpets right here in Texas and I have looking for them all the way in France – A Provencal view right here in our backyard!
+The sight of the Lavender field in full bloom is a sight to behold, not to mention the smell- miles and miles of purple blankets stretching as far as the eye can see.
+So to have found it right in our backyard when I have been looking for it halfway across the world was exciting to say the least!!
+We have these lavender fields right here in Texas and I have looking for them all the way in France – A Provencal view right here in our backyard!

 Lavender Ridge Farms is located 8 miles east of Gainesville, Texas.
-It is a beautiful hour drive through the country side with farms and open skies that we Texans love.
-Originally a strawberry and melon farm in the 1920’s & 1930’s, Lavender Ridge Farms opened in 2006 as a lavender, cut-flower, and herb farm.
+It is a beautiful hour drive through the countryside with farms and open skies that we Texans love.
+Originally a strawberry and melon farm in the 1920s & 1930s, Lavender Ridge Farms opened in 2006 as a lavender, cut-flower, and herb farm.
 Run by siblings Jerry Ware and Jane Dane, the land here has been in the family for over 150 years and will be for many years to come.
-Apart from the lavender they also have a variety of perennials and lots of birds and humming birds visiting.
+Apart from the lavender they also have a variety of perennials and lots of birds and hummingbirds visiting.

 There were hammocks and cozy corners, lots of garden art, they even have a chairy tree.
 Plenty of space for the kids to run around and learn about a working farm.

-While we were there we saw chickens in the coop, some lemurs, and a watch dog named Georgia – Lavender Ridge Farm is a beautiful working farm and garden.
+While we were there we saw chickens in the coop, some lemurs, and a watchdog named Georgia – Lavender Ridge Farm is a beautiful working farm and garden.

-The little gift shop is stocked with everything lavender from scented oils, handmade herbal soaps and cute knick knacks with lavender prints that transport you to the villages of Provence.
+The little gift shop is stocked with everything lavender from scented oils, handmade herbal soaps and cute knickknacks with lavender prints that transport you to the villages of Provence.

-Jerry who busy tending to the farm mentioned that the lavender blooms around the end of May and continues through early July and sometimes through mid-July.
+Jerry who was busy tending to the farm mentioned that the lavender blooms around the end of May and continues through early July and sometimes through mid-July.
 During which time the lavender and other crops like Iris and Zinnia will be available for picking.